 Policy Title: Sponsored Reallocation of Charges & Cost Transfer Policy

-Policy Statement: It is the policy of Dartmouth College that costs should be charged to the appropriate sponsored award when first incurred.
-However, there are circumstances where it may be necessary to transfer expenditures to a sponsored award subsequent to the initial recording of the charge.
-It is the policy of Dartmouth College that charges to sponsored funds be reviewed on a regular and timely basis to assure appropriateness of charges and to prepare corrections on a timely basis.
+Policy Statement: It is the policy of Dartmouth College that costs should be charged to the appropriate sponsored project award when first incurred.
+However, there are circumstances where it may be necessary to transfer expenditures to a sponsored project award subsequent to the initial recording of the charge.
+It is the policy of Dartmouth College that charges to sponsored project awards be reviewed on a regular and timely basis to assure appropriateness of charges and to prepare corrections on a timely basis.

-Reason for Policy: To comply with allowability and allocability requirements of Office of Management and Budget (OMB) Circular A-21 and to promulgate best practices for all sponsored awards (federal and non-federal), it is necessary to explain and justify the transfer of charges to federal awards from other federal or non-federal accounts.
+Reason for Policy: To comply with allowability and allocability requirements of the Uniform Guidance and to promulgate best practices for all sponsored project awards (federal and non-federal), it is necessary to explain and justify the transfer of charges to federal awards from other federal or non-federal accounts.
 Timeliness and completeness of transfer explanations are important factors in supporting allowability and allocability in accordance with the principles set forth in the Circular.
-The transfer of charges from general ledger accounts and other sponsored projects or programs to sponsored research awards is closely examined by auditors.
+The transfer of charges involving sponsored project awards is closely examined by auditors.
 Frequent, tardy or unexplained (or inadequately explained) transfers can raise serious questions about the propriety of the transfers and our accounting system and internal controls.

-Affected by this Policy: Dartmouth College administered sponsored awards federal and non-federal.
+Affected by this Policy: Any Dartmouth College Department who manages Federal and Non-Federal Sponsored Project Awards.

 Contacts: Please direct general questions about this policy to your unit's administration.
-If you have questions about policy issues please contact the Director of the Office of Sponsored Projects.
-If you have questions about process issues please contact your OSP Grant Manager.
+If you have questions about policy issues, please contact the Director of the Office of Sponsored Projects.
+If you have questions about process issues, please contact your OSP Sponsored Research Manager.

 If the original transaction was incurred more than 90 days preceding the transfer request, the justification must also address: